Wick-bk/fluence-tax-cypress/README.md

 > npx cypress run - for running test in background

-> test:report:dev - for running test in background with creating report on dev env
+> npm run test:report:dev - for running test in background with creating report on dev env